Follow the conversation on Twitter via @ASCOA and #MXoutlook

 Economist and Managing Director, Latin American Sovereign Ratings, Standard & Poor’s

-Lisa M. Schineller is an economist and managing director of the Latin American Sovereign Ratings department at Standard & Poor’s.
-She is responsible for sovereign analysis in the Latin American group, working on Brazil, Mexico, and other credits in the region.
+Lisa M. Schineller is a managing director in the Sovereign Ratings Department and Economist for Latin America at Standard & Poor’s.
+She is responsible for sovereign analysis in the Latin American Group and is the primary analyst for Mexico and other credits in the region.
 In her role as economist, she formulates S&P’s economic forecasts and publications for the Latin America region.
-Schineller was an adjunct associate professor at Columbia University’s School of International and Public Affairs (SIPA) from 2006 to 2009.
+Schineller was also an adjunct associate professor at Columbia University’s School of International and Public Affairs from 2006 to 2009.